 This is especially true if you’re visiting a small operation.
 A farmer’s market or pick-your-own-strawberry field very well may only accept cash.
 Food truck rallies, small outdoor concerts, and cheap (but tasty) local dives may operate on a cash-only basis.

 Do them and yourself a favor by checking acceptable forms of payment ahead of time, especially when it comes to local businesses.
-It might be easier to go to a big box store but it won’t be half as much fun or have as large of an impact on your community as supporting the little guys.
-Just prepare in advance so you can avoid taking a u-turn to hit up an ATM once you’re there.
+It might be easier to go to a big box store.
+However, it won’t be half as much fun or have as large of an impact on your community as supporting the little guys.
+Just prepare in advance, so you can avoid taking a U-turn to hit up an ATM once you’re there.

-It’s perfectly reasonable to try and minimize what you carry around in your wallet.
+It’s perfectly reasonable to attempt to minimize what you carry around in your wallet.
 After all, you’re probably also saddled down with a bulky smartphone and keychain.

 Amidst your driver’s license, debit cards, credit cards, health insurance card, and whatever else that lives in your wallet, you should also carry some backup cash.
-Of course, you probably don’t want to walk around carrying a thick wad of money in your wallet.
+But, of course, you probably don’t want to walk around carrying a thick wad of money in your wallet.

 The chances are low that you’d ever get robbed, but it’s certainly not impossible, especially if you live in a large city.
 Still, keeping a $20 bill in your pocket can save you a huge headache at some point down the road.

-That amount should most likely cover a cab ride, lunch, or other last minute cash expense you might encounter.
-And if you do happen to lose your wallet for some reason, you’re not missing a huge chunk of change.
+That amount should most likely cover a cab ride, lunch, or other last-minute cash expense you might encounter.
+And if you do happen to lose your wallet for some reason, you’re not missing a massive chunk of change.

-Another great way to avoid last minute trips to the ATM is to also carry a blank check in your wallet.
+Another great way to avoid last-minute trips to the ATM is to carry a blank check in your wallet.
 This gives you a little more leeway than a $20 bill because you can write out the check for however much you want.

-If you do happen to lose your wallet or it gets stolen, you’re not out any cash.
-You might want to stop payment on the check number, but even that may not be necessary since you didn’t sign it.
+If you happen to lose your wallet, or it gets stolen, you’re not out any cash.
+Of course, you might want to stop payment on the check number, but even that may not be necessary since you didn’t sign it.

 Not everyone still accepts checks because of the chance of someone writing a bad one.
-But in a lot of instances, it can save you time, money, and the aggravation of having to go out in search of an ATM.
-Adding a simple blank check and $20 can go a long way in ensuring you’re prepared for any situation that requires a certain amount of cash.
+But in many instances, it can save you time, money, and the aggravation of having to go out in search of an ATM.
+Adding a simple blank check and $20 can go a long way in ensuring that you’re prepared for any situation that requires a certain amount of cash.

-A simple, but often forgotten, way of avoiding ATM fees is to get cash back on a store purchase.
+A simple but often forgotten way to avoid paying ATM fees is to get cashback on a store purchase.
 You’ll need a debit card rather than a credit card for this tactic, but otherwise, it’s pretty straightforward.

-Simply make a low-cost purchase at a gas station, drugstore, or other convenient retailer and request money back from your account during the payment process.
-There are a few caveats that come with this strategy.
+Make a low-cost purchase at a gas station, drugstore, or other convenient retailer and request money back from your bank account during the payment process.
+However, there are a few conditions that come with this strategy.